-This young forest is located in the northwest of the country and is thought to have been deliberately altered by genetic mutation many years ago.
-There are many theories about why this happened, but no one knows for sure.
-The trees have become a symbol of Polish culture and identity, and are beloved by many.
+This young forest is located northwest of the country and was thought to have been deliberately altered by genetic mutation many years ago.
+There are many theories about why this happened, but no one knows.
+The trees have become a symbol of Polish culture and identity and are beloved by many.

-The crookedness of the trees has become a symbol of the Gryfin, young trees were deliberately bent in order to give them a curved shape.
-This was done by placing heavy objects on top of the tree trunk or by digging a trench around the tree and attaching ropes to pull it in the desired direction.
+The crookedness of the trees has become a symbol of the Gryfin; young trees were deliberately bent to give them a curved shape.
+This was done by placing heavy objects on top of the tree trunk or digging a trench around the tree and attaching ropes to pull it in the desired direction.

 Gryfino Forest District Managers revealed that there are only 80 pine trees in the park, despite reports of 400 pine trees, meaning that there are significantly more straight pine trees.
 According to their estimates, they were most likely planted between 1930 and 1945.

 The crookedness of the trees is most pronounced at the base of the trunk, where they have been bent at a 90-degree angle.
-It’s thought that the trees were deliberately altered by local foresters when they were between 7 and 10 years old.
+It’s thought that local foresters deliberately altered the trees when they were between 7 and 10 years old.

 See Related: What to Expect Living in Poland